North Dakota (ND) law guide

 Largest rental markets

 This guide is general information, not legal advice.
-Governing statute: North Dakota Century Code Chapter 47-16 (Leasing of Real Property) and Chapter 47-32 (Eviction).
+Governing statute: North Dakota Century Code, Chapter 47-16.
 Laws change; confirm the current statute or consult an attorney before acting.
-Last reviewed 2026-06-04.
+Last reviewed 2026-06-05.

 North Dakota FAQ

-No. North Dakota has no statewide rent control law and no local ordinances that cap rents on standard private-market rentals.
-Landlords may raise rent by any amount on a month-to-month tenancy by providing at least 30 days' written notice before the increase takes effect.
+No. North Dakota has **no statewide or local rent control**.
+Landlords may raise rent to any amount, but must give at least **30 days' written notice** before a rent increase takes effect on a month-to-month lease.

 Revun builds North Dakota notice periods, deposit timelines, and compliant workflows into leasing, payments, and communications, so the rules above are handled inside the platform instead of tracked by hand.